John Gavin: Return to Universal

-In September 1964, Gavin signed a new contract with Universal which gave him the option to take work outside the studio.
-He appeared in the television series, Convoy, which was cancelled after a short run.
-He appeared in the Mexican film Pedro Páramo (1967), based on the novel by Juan Rulfo.
+In September 1964 Gavin signed a new contract with Universal, which gave him the option to take work outside the studio.
+He appeared in the television series Convoy, which was cancelled after a short run.
+He was in the Mexican film Pedro Páramo (1967), based on the novel by Juan Rulfo.
 His next role was that of Mary Tyler Moore's character's stuffy boyfriend in Universal's 1920s-era musical Thoroughly Modern Millie (1967).
 Gavin saw the role as an opportunity to parody his performances in Ross Hunter films.

-In June 1966, Gavin signed a five-year non-exclusive contract with Universal.
-He was cast in the lead in OSS 117 – Double Agent (1968), then titled No Roses for Robert, replacing Frederick Stafford who was filming Alfred Hitchcock's Topaz.
-He acted in supporting roles in The Madwoman of Chaillot (1969) and Pussycat, Pussycat, I Love You (1970), in which he parodied his own image.
+In June 1966 Gavin signed a five-year non-exclusive contract with Universal.
+He was cast as the lead in OSS 117 – Double Agent (1968), then titled No Roses for Robert, replacing Frederick Stafford who was filming Alfred Hitchcock's Topaz.
+He played supporting roles in The Madwoman of Chaillot (1969) and Pussycat, Pussycat, I Love You (1970), in which he parodied his own image.

 James Bond

-Gavin was signed for the role of James Bond in the film Diamonds Are Forever (1971) after George Lazenby left the role.
-However, David Picker, head of United Artists, wanted the box-office assurance of Sean Connery.
+Gavin was signed for the role of James Bond in the film Diamonds Are Forever (1971) after George Lazenby left the project.
+However, David Picker, the head of United Artists, wanted the box-office assurance of Sean Connery.
 Gavin's contract was honored despite losing the role to Connery.
 According to Roger Moore's James Bond Diary, Gavin was slated to play Bond in Live and Let Die (1973), but Harry Saltzman insisted on a British actor for the role and Moore was given the part.